kuumoneko/music_player/README.md

 ## UPDATE NOTE

-> Rework database
+> Remove footer
 >
-> Improve performance
+> Fix some bug on search and stream audio
 >
-> Remove some key of localstorage and move it to database
+> Add metadata to window
 >
-> About this version:
->
-> I come back to to playback url to reduce storage space.
->
-> Remove WAV options
+> Use function on keyboard or mouse to next, back, play, pause

 ## ABOUT

 > This is a web that you can find, play and download songs from Youtube and Spotify
 >
-> Version: 2.2.0
+> Version: 3.0.0
 >
 > Please give error on issue tab, i will check per week